History

-This is how she looks now except I have removed each firewall forward QEC and I brought them home to build up with R-2800CB series engines.
+The left photo is when she flew into Chico, unknown date.
+The right photo is how she looks now except I have removed each firewall forward QEC and I brought them home to build up with R-2800CB

 This is the bar and stereo console across from the couch seat.
 It has provisions for hot cups and a cooler as well as mounting the old entertainment system.